Most recent performance

 Princess Turandot has sworn that no man shall marry her unless he can correctly answer three riddles.
-Prince Calaf, captivated by Turandot’s beauty, takes up the challenge, determined to win her heart or die in the attempt.
+Prince Calaf, captivated by Turandot’s beauty, takes up the challenge.

 News and features

 Puccini’s great final work contains one of all opera’s most iconic tunes – ‘Nessun dorma’.

 Audience reviews of The Royal Opera's BP Big Screen relay and stream of Puccini's masterpiece.

 6 July 2017